sebthedev/NYC-Property-Tax-Map/README.md

 This interactive map uses the [NYC Planning GeoSearch API](https://geosearch.planninglabs.nyc/) to help users to easily search for NYC addresses.

 This interactive map is built on the Google Maps Platform's [Maps Javascript](https://developers.google.com/maps/documentation/javascript/) and [Datasets](https://developers.google.com/maps/documentation/datasets) APIs.

+## License
+The NYC Property Tax Map is the work of Sebastian Hallum Clarke, building on top of data published by the City of New York.
+You are at liberty to make use of the map and inspect the code that powers the map.
+For any reproduction of the code, please contact [Sebastian](https://www.sebthedev.com) first.

+Disclaimer: While utmost care has been taken to ensure data accuracy, ultimately users of the map are responsible for double-checking information accurace before relying on any of the data for other purposes.

+Although the NYC Property Tax Map has dependencies on data and services produced by the City of New York and Google, this map is not associated with either of those entities.